 The ATS shaping algorithm (Sect.~8.6.11.3 in~\cite{802.1Qcr}) is derived from the Token Bucket Emulation (TBE) algorithm, which implements the committed transmission rate $r_f$ and the committed burst size $b_f$ for each flow by calculating an eligible time for frame transmission.
 Note that ATS is not implemented with per-flow queuing, but the ATS shaping algorithm needs to record state per flow in order to reshape each flow with the respective constraint~\cite{LeBoudec18}.
 It also means that the shaping parameters in the ATS shaping algorithm~\cite[\S~8.6.11.3]{802.1Qcr} are for per-flow but not for per-queue.
 Frames waiting in each shaped queue are forwarded into the shared queue in FIFO order, following their respective eligible transmission times.

-According to the proof in \cite{LeBoudec18} that ATS will not introduce extra overheads to the worst-case delay of the FIFO system, and inspired by~\cite{Mohammadpour18} of the combined ATS and CBS performance analysis based on NC method, we summarize, for the first time, a NC approach to analyze the performance of ATS used individually, which forms the basis of supporting combinations of ATS with other shapers.
+According to the proof in \cite{LeBoudec18} that ATS will not introduce extra overheads to the worst-case delay of the FIFO system, and inspired by~\cite{Mohammadpour18} of the combined ATS and CBS performance analysis based on the NC method, we summarize, for the first time, an NC approach to analyze the performance of ATS used individually as follows in Sect.~\ref{sec:PA_ATS}, which forms the basis of supporting combinations of ATS with other shapers.
 Moreover, we compare the NC-based method with the closed-form formula proposed by~\cite{Soheil16} in the experiment in Sect.~\ref{sec:CmpNC_nonNC}.

-\subsubsection{Performance Analysis -- ATS}
+\subsubsection{Performance Analysis -- ATS~\cite{LeBoudec18}}

-\textbf{\underline{Service Curve $\beta_{Q_i}^{\ATS}\!(t)$ - ATS - Shared Queue}.} The service for the traffic in the shared queues obeys strict priority scheduling, i.e., flows with low priority can obtain the service only when the queues of higher priority traffic are empty.
+\textbf{\underline{Service Curve $\beta_{Q_i}^{\ATS}\!(t)$ - ATS - Shared Queue}.} The service for the traffic in the shared queues obeys strict priority scheduling, i.e., flows with low priority can obtain service only when the queues of higher priority traffic are empty.
 Then, by ATS reshaping, the service curve for SP traffic with priority $i$ ($i\in [1,n_{\SP}]$) in the corresponding shared queue $Q_i$ is given by,

 where $[x]^+=\max\{0,x\}$, $\alpha^{\ATS}_{Q_j}\!(t)$ (Eq.~(\ref{g:aggArr_SP_ATS+SP})) is the aggregate arrival curve of SP flows after ATS reshaping with the priority $j$ higher than the priority $i$, and $l^{\max}_{>i}=\max_{j>i}\{l^{\max}_{Q_{j}}, l^{\max}_{Q_{\BE}}\}$ that is the maximum frame size of traffic with the priority lower than priority $i$.